Travel to Vienna

 Vienna is connected to other European cities by an excellent rail network.
 In addition to the usual onboard services (restaurant and bar cars, snack trolleys and telephones), Austrian trains offer mini-office compartments (with power points for laptop computers) and women-only compartments.

-Vienna's main railway station is the modern Wien Hauptbahnhof, Favoritenstrasse 51.
+Vienna's main railway station is the modern Wien Hauptbahnhof, Am Hauptbahnhof 1.

 Intercity trains within Austria follow the main eastbound route from Bregenz to Vienna via Innsbruck, Salzburg and Linz, or travel north from Graz or Klagenfurt via Bruck an der Mur.
 There are departures to the major cities at least once every two hours.

-Domestic rail services pass through breathtaking Alpine scenery but this is bypassed by the majority of international services.
-Travellers should watch out for the stunning view of the Melk Abbey on the main line approaching Vienna from the west.
+Domestic rail services pass through breath-taking Alpine scenery, but the majority of international services bypass this.
+Travellers should watch out for the stunning view of the Melk Abbey on the mainline approaching Vienna from the west.

 International services include direct trains from Bratislava, Prague and Zurich.